AlfieDarko/checkout-technical-test/README.md

 **Commit Hooks:**
 I could have added some commit hook scripts to lint and run tests on each commit in order to force people to commit working code only.
 I like that it enforces a code standard and only commiting working code throughout the team.
 I've seen implementing this reduce the more obvious bugs

+**Form Input Validation**
+I would have went in and done some more form validation, esp for things like minimum and max inputs.
+Could I have had a swearword filter or used some npm plugin?

 ## Acknowledgements